RetroDECK/ES-DE/USERGUIDE-DEV.md

 For how long to display images before changing to the next game.
 Allowed range is between 2 and 120 seconds in 2-second increments.
 The default value is 10 seconds.

+**Only include favorite games**

+Whether to only include games marked as favorites.

 **Stretch images to screen resolution**

 This will fill the entire screen surface but will probably break the aspect ratio of the image.